DanielGavin/ols/README.md

 # ols
 Language server for Odin.
 This project is still in early development.

-NOTE: Linux and MacOS are not actively being supported, this will change when Odin makes them into first class citizens.
+**NOTE**: Linux and MacOS are not actively being supported.
+This will change when Odin makes them into first class citizens.

 ![Procedure example](images/completion.gif)